ecomp-shONgit/styloAH/README.md

 ## Install

-- Download this github repository (Code > Download ZIP)
+- Download this github repository (Code > Download ZIP).
 - Save the ZIP to any writable location on you system.
-We assume, that you have R and Rstudio installed.
+We assume, that you have R (and RStudio) installed.
 - Unzip the archive.
-- Open up the *installstartstyAH.R* in Rstudio.
+- Open up the *installstartstyAH.R* in RStudio.
-- Set Workingdirektory: Menu > Session > Set Working Directory > To Source File Location.
+- Set working directory: Menu > Session > Set Working Directory > To Source File Location.
 - Select all text of the script and hit run (see screenshot below).
-- Or use the commandline: *Rscript installstartstyAH.R*.
+- Or use the command line: *Rscript installstartstyAH.R*.
 - The script should do the install of missing packages, the build of the stylo Ancient History Edition, the install and the execution of the stylo GUI.

 ![ScreenShot](man/rstudio.png)

 ## Usage

-This list gives you a notion of the normalzation function behind the gui checkbuttons.
+This list gives you a notion of the normalization function behind the GUI check buttons.

-**Disam. diakrit.**: Reduce the set of diacritic signes to a minimum.
-Replace potential wrong used signes.
+**Disam. diacrit.**: Reduce the set of diacritic signs to a minimum.
+Replace potential wrong used signs.

-**Replace diakrit.**: This removes the diacritic signes from a string.
+**Replace diacrit.**: This removes the diacritic signs from a string.

-**Exp. elusions**: Select this to expand elusions.
+**Exp. elisions**: Select this to expand elisions.

 **Translit.
-Greek**: Select this to transcode Greek to Latin letters.
+Greek**: Select this to transliterate Greek to Latin letters.

 **Iota sub / ad**: This converts the iota subscriptum to the iota adscriptum.

-**All del**: This is a combination of every normalization steps, exept the handling of hyphenation, of alpha privativum and elusions.
+**All del**: This is a combination of every normalization steps, except the handling of hyphenation, of alpha privativum and elisions.

-**Delete numbering**: This delets numering in a edition text, for example something like *[34]*.
+**Delete numbering**: This deletes numbering in a edition text, for example something like *[34]*.

 **Delete ligatures**: Expansion of ligatures.

-**Delete punctuation**: Removal of puntuation including "Hochpunkt".
+**Delete punctuation**: Removal of punctuation including high point.

-**Delete unkown signs**: Some signes maybe used as makrs or as editorial signes.
-Signes. ⁙, ☾, ☽, ⸎, #, ⋖, *, †
+**Delete unknown signs**: Some signs maybe used as marks or as editorial signs.
+Signs: ⁙, ☾, ☽, ⸎, #, ⋖, *, †

-**Linebreak to space**: Turn newlines into space.
+**Line break to space**: Turn newlines into space.

 **Delete markup**: If markup remains, than this removes it.

 **Eq. sigma**: The tailing sigma is replaced with the ordinary sigma.

-**Delete brackets**: If Brakets remain, this just delets the signes, not the content.
+**Delete brackets**: If brackets remain, this just deletes the signs, not the content.

 **UV (Latin)**: Replace U with V.